-This is the time of year when the thoughts of many turn to family, memories, and or course, gifts.
+This is the time of year when the thoughts of many turn to family, memories and gifts.

 God is a gift-giver.
 The best one, in fact.